xaviune/xaviune/README.md

 - 👋 Hi, I’m @xaviune
 - 👀 I’m interested in entrepreneurship, learning code and blockchain!
-- 🌱 I’m currently learning to become a full stack developer
+- 🌱 I’m currently studying to become a full stack developer
 - 💞️ I’m looking to collaborate on web3 solutions
 - 📫 Find me at xaviune@gmail.com